hexfa/InpostApp/README.md

 ## Built With 🛠
 - [Kotlin][kotlin]: A modern and concise programming language for Android development.

-- [Jetpack][jetpack]: Jetpack is a suite of libraries to help with app development and reduce boilerplate code.
-Using modern design practices, Jetpack libraries enable fewer crashes and memory leaks.

 - [Coroutine][coroutine]: A Kotlin library that simplifies asynchronous programming and enables the writing of asynchronous code in a sequential manner.